woodenzen/blog/now.md

 ---
 ## My Now Page
 Last Updated: 2025-05-08
-# What I’m Doing Now?
+# What I’m Doing Now.

-* I’m learning how to make better investments in general.
+* I’m learning how to be more mindful.
-* I am focused on getting back to writing regularly.
+* I am focused on continuing to write regularly.
-* These days, I’m still trying to stick to my habits that I planned at the beginning of the year.
+* I'm embracing journaling.

 #### FAMILY AND FRIENDS TIME
-I spend time with my wife, whom I love and who is empathetic, beautiful, intelligent, sensual, and loving—a fantastic human being.
-I also spend time with my friends, better called my selected family, as they are fantastic people.
+- I'm taking Mary to her first-ever massage by a professional.
+I'm hoping she loves it.
+- Saturday will be my social day.
+Moscow Farmers Market, coffee with Rich.

 #### PROJECTS

 #### IN THE WOODSHOP
+I'm doing some finishing work.
+I'm applying a mission-style finish to a white oak mirror frame.
+I'm also assembling refrigerator frames, gluing in the magnets, and using a poly finish.
+I'm doing some spoonwork.
+What I need to work on is the mission-style coffee table.

 #### TECH & TOOLS